Avalanche Press Homepage Avalanche Press Online Store

 The Soviets had not expected the Germans to make a stand until reaching the Volkhov River.
 So when they turned and offered combat the Soviets were surprised and could not respond effectively.
 The Germans so dominated the fight that they abandoned their retreat until events on their flank much later made it prudent to do so.

 That’s all for the Army Group North section.
-Tune in next time for the third and final installment of this series, which covers the fighting around Borodino!
+Next up, the third and final installment of this series, which covers the fighting around Borodino.

 Click here to order Workers and Peasants TODAY!